 Posts tagged Vidigal

-For original article in Portuguese in Vidiga! click here.
+For the original by Aramis Assis in Portuguese on Viva Favela click here.

 The hyper-appreciation of real estate values that has taken hold of Rio de Janeiro’s major neighborhoods has now reached the pacified favelas, and, surely due to location, is producing vigorous changes in Vidigal.
 The community, which has had a Pacifying Police Unit (UPP) since January of last year, has attracted tourists and investors alike interested primarily in the beautiful views it boasts.